Are cheap auto darkening welding helmets safe?

 If you are looking for more details, kindly visit uv blocking safety glasses.

-eventually needs glasses
+Eventually needs glasses

 Now for the main claim:

-auto-darkening welding helmets are dangerous
+Auto-darkening welding helmets are dangerous

-• not all dangerous radiation is filtered (see below)
+• Not all harmful radiation is filtered.

-Two things that are for sure dangerous with the automatic filters are:
+Two definite risks with automatic filters are:

 For more information, please visit how much do knee pads cost.